bocoup/django_gmapsfield/README.md

     def index(request):
         template = loader.get_template("index.html")

-        # Grab the first map if one exists
+        # Grab the first map if one exists - for purposes of example
         test = (Test.objects.all() and Test.objects.all()[0]) or { "map": { show: "No maps defined" } }

         return HttpResponse(template.render(RequestContext(request, {